RubyNixx/RubyNixx/README.md

 - 🌱 I’m currently learning Python, R & Databricks.
 I'm also currently on a Data Analytics MsC with BPP University.
 - 👯 I’m looking to collaborate on any NHS England regional projects which could support a reduction in duplication, automated reporting utilising the tools i'm currently learning & all areas of elective NHS data.
 - 🤔 I’m looking for help with any articles linked to machine learning, data science & databricks.
-- 💬 Ask me about SQL or ideas on visualising data and framing analytical problems.
+- 💬 Ask me about SQL, process mining or ideas on visualising data and framing analytical problems.
 - 📫 How to reach me: If you would like to connect professionally, you can contact me either on ruby.nicholls@nhs.net or my linkedin page.
 - ⚡ Fun fact: When i'm coding my go-to music choices are usually either metalcore or indie dreampop.